ddev/ddev/docs/users/providers/pantheon.md

     a.
 Navigate in your terminal to your checkout of the project codebase.

     b.
 Run `ddev config pantheon`.
 When asked for the project name you must use the exact name of the Pantheon project.
+The name is found in the URL of your Pantheon dev site.
+For example, if your site is viewed at http://dev-foo-bar.pantheonsite.io/ enter 'foo-bar' as the name (not 'Foo Bar').

     c.
 Configuration prompts will allow you to choose a Pantheon environment, suggesting "dev" as the default.